Michael Ovitz

 Michael Steven Ovitz (born December 14, 1946) is an American businessman.
 He was a talent agent who co-founded Creative Artists Agency (CAA) in 1975 and served as its chairman until 1995.
-Ovitz later served as president of The Walt Disney Company for only 16 months from October 1995 to January 1997.
+Ovitz later served as president of The Walt Disney Company for 16 months, from October 1995 to January 1997.

 Early life and education

-Ovitz was born to a Romanian Jewish family in Chicago, Illinois, the son of a liquor wholesaler.
+Ovitz was born to a Romanian Jewish family in Chicago, the son of a liquor wholesaler.
 Raised in Encino, Los Angeles, he was student body president at Birmingham High School in Van Nuys, a classmate of Sally Field and Michael Milken.

-Ovitz graduated from the University of California, Los Angeles in 1968 with a bachelor's degree in psychology.
+Ovitz graduated from the UCLA in 1968 with a bachelor's degree in psychology.
 While a student at UCLA and president of Zeta Beta Tau, he began his entertainment career as a part-time tour guide at Universal Studios.

 Career

 After his graduation from UCLA, Ovitz secured a job in the mailroom at the William Morris Agency.
 From there, he left for law school but returned shortly (something William Morris normally did not allow).
 He was soon promoted, eventually becoming a highly successful television agent.
 Six years later, he and four other young colleagues left William Morris to found Creative Artists Agency.